Evia Profile: Curiosity Cove Collection

 The Islander: Billy, it is exciting to see new construction taking place in Evia.
 Tell us about these homes and why you decided to build in Curiosity Cove.

 Billy Sullivan: We have been looking forward to the Curiosity Cove Collection and feel that 2011 is going to be a great year in Evia and Galveston Island.
+We’ve had all our workers take up the API 1169 prep to ensure a smooth workflow.
 We’ve had people asking us to build more of these homes because similar styles in Evia have been so popular.
 Although the recent economic climate has been difficult, we continue to see great interest from people wanting to move to the island and live in a community where they can create a lifestyle.

 The Islander: What are some of the features in the homes of the Curiosity Cove Collection?